Gambling and GDPR: what does the new data protection regulation mean for compliance with gambling regulatory requirements?

-On 25 May 2018, the new data protection legislation comes into force both in the UK and across the EU on this date.
-It will demand more of organisations in terms of accountability for their use of personal data and adds to the existing rights of individuals.
-It is not, however, a total revolution but builds on foundations which have been in place for the last twenty years.
-Many of the fundamentals will remain the same.
+On 25 May 2018, the new data protection legislation came into force both in the UK and across the EU on this date.
+It demands more from organisations in terms of accountability for their use of personal data and adds to the existing rights of individuals.
+It is not, however, a total revolution but builds on foundations which have been in place for the last 20 years.
+Many of the fundamentals of data protection remain the same.

 - Processing that is necessary for compliance with a legal obligation to which the data controller is subject.